How to talk to your children about COVID-19 vaccines

 I’m scared of shots!
 Do I have to get one?

 I understand how you’re feeling, but here’s the thing: It’ll be over in the blink of an eye!
 You’ll feel a quick pinch and then all done, just like you did for other vaccines.
-When and if it’s time for children to be vaccinated, we’ll practice what it’s like at home before we go to your appointment.
+When it’s time to be vaccinated, we’ll practice what it’s like at home before we go to your appointment.
 That way, you’ll know exactly what to expect and we can plan something nice afterwards to celebrate!

 Remember, if you don’t know the answer, don’t guess.
 Use it as an opportunity to explore the answers together.
 Websites of international organizations like UNICEF and the World Health Organization are great sources of information.
 If you have an older child, they can learn more and get involved on Voices of Youth, a global community of young people.